jbcodeforce/jbcodeforce.github.io/docs/blogs/08-15-21/index.md

 It is interesting how quickly we can enter in 'save my church' discussion and argumentation, and completely do not see the elephant in the room.
 Since three years I spent my time to design event-driven architecture for customers and develop best practices around it.
 One of the church battle was the messaging versus eventing, or queueing versus pub/sub, Kafka versus MQ.
-I have to listen and sometime have to agree with Architects who want to go full Kafka, or to the marketing messaging that claims " 'Queue' is an old stuff you do not need anymore".
+I have to listen and sometime have to agree with IT architects who want to go full Kafka, or to the marketing messaging that claims " 'Queue' is an old stuff you do not need anymore" or "with Kafka you can do all of these".

-But this is a completely wrong statement: when developing digital business applications we need different tools to address different semantic.
+But these are a completely dead wrong statements: when developing digital business applications we need different tools to address different semantic, but what we know is "messages are keys to develop scalable, resilient, elastic solution".

 Few years ago, experts defined a classification for [eventing versus messaging](https://ibm-cloud-architecture.github.io/refarch-eda/concepts/events-versus-messages/#messaging-versus-event-streaming): even if most of the points are still relevant, it is important to note that applications are exchanging array of bytes, representing messages to be